makeshkrishna/American_British_Converter/README.md

 # American_British_Converter

+Please refer the pdf in the repositories for more info.

 Install all the requirements using the below code
     !pip install -r requirements.txt
 Both CLI and Jupyter versions of the code are given.
 To run the CLI version follow